universalbyte/superhostsfile/README.md

 https://github.com/EnergizedProtection/

-TIP: Download this editor for your "Operating System" below.
+TIP: Download this Text-Editor for your "Operating System" below.
 It opens text files with data 100MB+ in a few seconds, depending on your computer's CPU/RAM.
-Default Operating System's editors crash or even fail.
+Default Operating System's Text-Editors crash or even fail.

 https://www.scintilla.org